When I was in college a bajillion years ago (2008), I took a Queer Fiction class.

 I had never read any queer-centered books at that point, and while I respected the LGBTQ+ community, it wasn't a topic that particularly interested me.

 But college is a time to get out of your comfort zone and try new things, so I decided to take the Queer Fiction course—and it became one of my most memorable classes.

 That was where I was introduced to some of the most beautiful literature I'd ever come across: The Price of Salt, Trumpet, Giovanni's Room, The Well of Loneliness, Maurice, Fun Home...

 These were books I never would have found or sought out on my own.
 They spoke of love and identity and longing with a rawness and pureness that tugged at me.

-In fact, after reading The Price of Salt, I felt inspired to write a lesbian love story...and fast forward almost fifteen years later, I ended up writing gay romance!
+In fact, after reading The Price of Salt, I felt inspired to write a lesbian love story...Fast forward almost fifteen years later, and I ended up writing gay romance!